 Ramadan is a month when Muslims engage in a physical fast and spiritual contemplation.
 They don't eat or drink anything between dawn and sunset for 30 days.
 Nope, not even water.
 The point of the exercise is not to starve or punish.
 Rather, a fundamental goal is drawing closer to the Creator and being thankful for seemingly simple things like food and water.

 Another key objective is building social solidarity between people through experiential empathy, regardless of faith, class, status, wealth or race.
 When your belly complains because you haven't eaten, or when you are parched but can't have a drop, then you appreciate the gift of food and water.
-And hopefully, you may better understand the plight of those in our community who go hungry through no choice of their own.
+And hopefully, you may better understand the plight of those who are hungry and in need through no choice of their own.

-Ramadan is about food, hunger, empathy, social solidarity and giving of ourselves.
-That is why It is the perfect time to fight hunger in our community by supporting Daily Bread Food Bank.
+Ramadan is about food, hunger, compassion, social solidarity and sharing.
+That is why It is the perfect time to fight hunger and poverty in our communities by supporting the Give 30 Campaign Partner Organizations.

 NOT FOR MUSLIMS ONLY